 This is a great access to launch your kayaks.
 It has a nice shallow, sandy bottom area with calm water.
 You will have great views of Jockey’s Ridge from the water when you launch from here.
 This is a popular area for kite boarding as well, but there is a designated launch area separate from kayakers and swimmers.
 Come in the evening to catch another beautiful Outer Banks sunset over the sound.

-If ocean kayaking is more your speed, you can launch an ocean kayak at just about any beach access on your own or with the help of our Kayak Kart, a wheel system to tote your kayak to the beach or sound.
+If ocean kayaking is more your speed, you can launch an ocean kayak at just about any beach access on your own.

 We have two models of ocean-specific kayaks available for rent: the double Malibu 2 kayak and the single Frenzy kayak.
 For sound side kayaking, we rent the Old Town Double Kayak and the Old Town Single Kayak.
 These are sit-inside kayaks that will keep you dry on your tour.
 For the fisherman, we rent the Prowler 13’ Angler Kayak, an excellent way to try fishing from a kayak.